+Apparatus/ equipment

-Apparatus/ equipment for the project.
+As a rule, the applicant must provide the necessary apparatus and equipment for the project.
 If this is not possible, you can apply for funding.
 GUDP will assess the application for funding of apparatus/equipment if it is substantiated by an explanation describing the apparatus or equipment you need to purchase and the work packages in which the apparatus is used.
 Enter the explanation in the specification field in the budget form (Form B).